1. What must I do to apply?

 10. What credentials are needed to be a Director of Adult Education in the State of Maine?

 All the usual rules for application to graduate school at USM apply.
 You need to file an online application, submit undergraduate transcripts, get one letter of recommendation, and write a personal essay.
 In place of the standard essay required on the graduate application, a special essay is required for this program.
 Please check the website or the USM graduate catalog for information on the topics to be addressed.
-In addition, we conduct a personal interview with all candidates.

 The Master of Science in Adult and Higher Education requires 36 credit hours of coursework.
 These credits include basic core courses (theory), middle-core courses (skills), electives and field-based courses.
 With a faculty advisor, students choose their courses and can select a focus for their program.
 While there is no thesis requirement for the master’s degree program, a capstone seminar enables students to plan and write a publishable paper in an area of significant interest.
 At the end of the program, students prepare an end of program portfolio of work.

 If you are an experienced educator with a master’s degree, the 30 credit hour post-master’s certificate of study in adult learning may be for you.
 This program gives accomplished students the opportunity to further hone their learning in the field of adult education and encourages field-based projects.
 If you hold a master’s degree but lack experience as an educator, the master’s degree in adult education is more likely the program designed for you.